vineetkumar03/php_mysql_dockerfiles/README.md

  PRIMARY KEY (`id`)
  );

-DATABASE CREDENTIALS IS AVIALABLE IN .htaccess file because connectivity using Environment variables.Put src file and run PHP CRUD application
+If It code will run without docker then DATABASE CREDENTIALS IS AVIALABLE IN .htaccess file because connectivity using Environment variables .Put src file and run PHP CRUD application.
 CREATD BY VINEET KUMAR